 Tips for Making Carrot Cake Muffins

-These healthy carrot cake muffins are delicious as is, but you could also enjoy them warm with butter or jam.
+Toppings: These carrot cake muffins are delicious as is, but you could also enjoy them warm with butter or jam.

 - 1 large egg OR equivalent amount of egg replacer product to keep vegan (use your favorite brand)